 VII.
 Travel with Laptop Computers or Electronic Mobile Devices

 A. U.S. export control laws may prohibit or restrict taking laptop computers or other electronic data mobile devices (such as GPS equipment, PDAs, Blackberries, or any device that contains encrypted software) overseas.
 Travelers considering taking such devices abroad must comply with U.S. laws and the laws of the country to which they are traveling.
-In advance of travel, contact the Director of Research Integrity (firstname.lastname@example.org) in the Sponsored Programs Office for guidance if you have unique content and/or encryption software on your devices.
+In advance of travel, contact the Director of Research Integrity (email@example.com) in Sponsored Projects Administration for guidance if you have unique content and/or encryption software on your devices.
 Please be aware that custom officials in this country or abroad may decide to examine information contained on your device.

 Copyright © 2015 Ball State University 2000 W. University Ave.
 Muncie, IN 47306